miketui/middle/OEBPS/chapters_src/17-Chapter-VIII-Advancing-Skills-Through-Continuous-Education_final.md

 c) To get constructive feedback on your work and learn from others at a similar level
 d) To compete with other hairstylists and prove your superiority

-**Answer:** c) To get constructive feedback on your work and learn from others at a similar level

 ## Worksheet